rpellerin/rpellerin.github.io/content/ftp-vo2-max-map-max-hr-what-are-those.md

 It stands for **Maximal Aerobic Power** (in French "PMA", for *Puissance Maximale Aérobie*).

-It is the power in watts reached when at VO2 max (when the body is consuming the maximum of 02 it can).
+It is the minimum power in watts reached when at VO2 max (when the body is consuming the maximum of 02 it can).

+In running, this is called MAS (Maximal Aerobic Speed, _VMA_ in French).

 ## How to measure it